BrockCSC/brockcsc.github.io/README.md

 # CSC
 This is the repository for the Brock University Computer Science Club web page.

+- Angular CLI: 9.0.1

 ### Prerequisites
 - [Node][Node] >= v12.7.0